Generative-Art-Practices/Random-Lines/README.md

 # Random-Lines
-Creates on December 13, 2019
+Created on December 13, 2019